rajinder-yadav/micro_test/README.md

 }
 ```

-See example usage inside main.cpp, notice how beautiful the testing code looks!
+See example usage inside **main.cpp**, notice how beautiful the testing code looks!

 If you like this please share it with others :-) and send me some love!!!